Angela Baker Southside Bank

 April 4 2024

-Dean Robert Ahdieh, Texas A&M
+Robert Ahdieh, Dean of Texas A&M Law School

 Robert Ahdieh, Dean and Anthony G. Buzbee Endowed Dean's Chair; Vice President for Professional Schools and Programs, Texas A&M University.